naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 > The mapping framework does not handle cascading saves.
 If you change an `Account` object that is referenced by a `Person` object, you must save the `Account` object separately.
 Calling save on the `Person` object will not automatically save the `Account` objects in the property accounts.

-However, you can write a custom mechanism to cascade objects on save and delete operations by listening to `MongoMappingEvent`s.
+However, we can write a custom mechanism to cascade objects on save and delete operations by listening to `MongoMappingEvent`s.

 ### Define a `@Cascade` annotation

-Start by defining an annotation to indicate that a field should be cascaded.
+Let's start by defining an annotation to indicate that a field should be cascaded.

 ```java
 import java.lang.annotation.ElementType;